-Dr Kate Kerr MBBS BSc Psychology, is a GP with a special interest in sexual and reproductive health, explains why she began to offer mindfulness to patients at Bath Fertility Centre.
+Dr Kate Kerr MBBS BSc Psychology, is a GP with a special interest in sexual and reproductive health, explains we offer mindfulness to patients at Bath Fertility.

-She said: “When patients come to us at the Bath Fertility Centre they are often anxious and worried, not only about whether they will be able to have a family of their own, but about the processes they may need to go through during fertility treatment.
-Time is very often an issue too, especially with more and more women choosing to have a family later in life.
+“When patients come to us at Bath Fertility they are often anxious and worried, not only about whether they’ll be able to have a family of their own, but about the processes they may need to go through during fertility treatment.
+The wellbeing of our patients is very important to us” says Dr Kerr.

-We try to help some patients deal with this anxiety by adopting a mindful and more holistic approach when undertaking certain procedures.
-This can help them feel calmer and reduce any pain they would experience.
-We have received a lot of positive feedback about this approach.”
+We try to help patients who deal with anxiety by adopting a mindful and more holistic approach when undertaking certain procedures.
+This can help them feel calmer and reduce any main they would experience.
+We’ve received a lot of positive feedback from this approach.

 Dr Kerr adds, “It can empower women and can make them feel more in control.
 Please ask your fertility specialist if you feel this approach would benefit you”.